jysim3/interviewPractice/chess/README.md

 TODO: Pinning and castle can be done easier now that all threats are calculated

+#### After 6 hours

+* Pinning is forbidden
+* Checkmate is calculated

+TODO: Castling and en passant (not going to attempt as this is simple short circuit checks)

  You can try it out by running the file by:
  ```